China is one of the most popular destinations for inward investment by multinational corporations (MNCs).

 i Corporate residence

 A company is a resident enterprise in China if it has been incorporated under Chinese law or if it has been incorporated outside China but has a place of effective management in China.
-A place of effective management refers to a place where overall management and control over business operations, staffing, finance and assets are exercised in substance.10 A tax notice issued in 200911 elaborates on this concept in relation to Chinese-controlled foreign companies.
-It provides that a Chinese-controlled foreign company should be regarded as a Chinese-resident enterprise if all of the following factors exist:
+A place of effective management refers to a place where overall management and control over business operations, staffing, finance and assets are exercised in substance.9 A tax notice issued in 200910 provides that a Chinese-controlled foreign company should be regarded as a Chinese-resident enterprise if all of the following factors exist:

-- b finance-related decisions (borrowing, lending, financing and financial risk management, etc.) and HR-related decisions (appointments, terminations and remuneration, etc.) are decided or approved by bodies or personnel in China;
+- finance-related decisions and HR-related decisions are decided or approved by bodies or personnel in China;

 ii Branch or permanent establishment